Turbo Teen: Production

 The show was produced by Ruby-Spears Productions with animation supplied by Toei Animation and Hanho Heung-Up.
 It was broadcast during the growing popularity of the Knight Rider television series and mirrors much of it.
 The car that Brett turns into looks like an amalgam of a Third Generation Chevrolet Camaro and its sister car, the Pontiac Trans Am; the later model Knight Rider's KITT is based on.
 The Trans Am also had limited edition turbocharger packages in the early 1980s, appearing as an official Indy 500 pace car and featuring in the movie Smokey and the Bandit II.

+Broadcast

+The series was broadcast on ABC from September 8, 1984 through August 30, 1985.
+The series was rebroadcast on the USA Network as part of USA Cartoon Express May 5, 1989 to March 4, 1992.
+Following its USA run, Cartoon Network briefly aired Turbo Teen as part of their Look What We Found! programming block airing the series from October 16 through October 17, 1994.

 Reception

 In The Encyclopedia of American Animated Television Shows, David Perlmutter writes "This is perhaps the most absurd concept developed for television animation in the genre's history.
 Despite a basis in somewhat-plausible science, it was not produced competently enough to make its premise anywhere near believable."